aecio/correlation-sketches/README.md

 ### Sketches

-Correlation Sketches code is implemented in the class `corrsketches.CorrelationSketch`.
-Below is an example of how to create sketches.
+This repository implements multiple sampling approaches for building correlation sketches:
+- **KMV** - the original uniform sampling approach from SIGMOD'21 paper; this algorithm does not properly handle repeated values in LEFT joins.
+- **TUPSK** - is the sampling approach from ICDE'24 that leads to uniform sampling probability for repeated values in LEFT joins;
+- **INDSK** - is a baseline approach that uses uniform independent sampling;
+- **PRISK** - is a baseline approach based on priority sampling that handles repetitions.
+It may be better to use TUPSK instead;

+The sketches implemented in this repository can be used through the class `corrsketches.CorrelationSketch`.
+Sketches can be created using the Builder pattern, commonly used in Java.
+The example below shows how to create sketches.

+To specify the sampling algorithm to be used while creating the sketch, use the method `sketchType()`, and aggregation functions with the method `aggregateFunction()`.
+When using TUPSK, make sure to use `AggregateFunction.NONE` when no aggregation is needed.

-You can also find more tests and usage examples in the unit tests located in the class `corrsketches.correlation.CorrelationSketchTest`.
+You can also find more usage examples in the unit tests located in the class `corrsketches.correlation.CorrelationSketchTest`.

 ```java
 List<String> kx = Arrays.asList("a", "a", "b", "b", "c", "d");